ierton/empty/README.md

 Bugs
 ----

 Codebase is quite messy so they probably exist.
-Fortunately, this is a one-file application so patches are welcome.
+Fortunately, this is an one-file application so fixing it should be easy job.
+Patches are always welcome.

 Sergey Mironov
 ierton@gmail.com